 The Fourth Trimester: How Baby Adjusts to Life Outside the Womb?

-The fourth trimester is the vital three months after delivery when neonates acclimatise to life outside the womb.
-Parents may assist using practices like skin-to-skin contact and the 5 S's approach.
+The fourth trimester consists of the vital three months after delivery when neonates acclimatise to life outside the womb.
+Parents may ease the process by using practices like skin-to-skin contact and the 5 S's approach.
 Mothers must also prioritise self-care to avoid tiredness and promote postpartum recovery.

 Pregatips

-We all know newborns aren't cognitively ready to flourish in the outer world until about 40 weeks old and need a lot of hands-on care.
-Humans are born with the least developed brains of any primate—researchers believe that an extra nine to twelve months in gestation would be necessary to bring humans up to neurological and cognitive speed with our monkey counterparts.
+We all know newborns aren't cognitively ready to function in the outer world until about 40 weeks old and need a lot of hands-on care.
+Humans are born with the least developed brains of any primate.
+Researchers believe that an extra nine to twelve months in gestation would be necessary to bring humans up to neurological and cognitive speed with our monkey counterparts.

 What is the fourth trimester?